Share This Article:

 Page 1 is divided into three different sections:

-• Section C: This section will help you indicate if your company is required to actually file the EEO-1 report.
-You’ll answer three Yes or No questions; if at least one of your responses is “Yes,” then you should fill out the rest of the form.
+- Section C: This section will help you indicate if your company is required to actually file the EEO-1 report.
+You’ll answer three Yes or No questions; if at least one of your responses is Yes, then you should fill out the rest of the form.

 This is the easy part.
 Once you move on to page 2, things get a little more complicated.
 This page is divided into four sections:

-• Section D: In Section D, you’ll report employment data.
+- Section D: In Section D, you’ll report employment data.
 This is the bulk of the info that the EEOC wants from employers.
 The reporting chart is split into a few different components: Job Categories, Number of Employees by Race/Ethnicity, and Total Combined Employees per category, per Race/Ethnicity.
 You should report all permanent full-time and part-time employees as well as apprentices and on-the-job trainees unless otherwise noted.
 Employers will need the employees’ demographic information, which should be self-reported by the employees.
-This can be collected during onboarding or using an anonymous survey to employees in order to self-identify their race and ethnicity.
+This can be collected during onboarding or using an anonymous survey of employees in order to self-identify their race and ethnicity.

-• Section F: This section gives you an opportunity to explain any major changes in reporting from the previous year.
-For example, if you had to lay off a significant number of employees in 2021, you’d report this in Section F.
+- Section F: This section gives you an opportunity to explain any major changes in reporting from the previous year.
+For example, if you had to lay off a significant number of employees in 2022, you’d report this in Section F.

 EEO-1 Reporting FAQs